What Does the New Testament Teach About Biblical Separation?

 At the heart of discernment is a heart felt love and commitment to God's Word.
 Without a commitment to the Word, discernment is a hollow doctrine without energy or life.
 Living a separated life as God’s word teaches is a matter of having a deep unerring devotion to one's Savior and to His word.

-It is vital in this confusing day when the compromise of God's word is rampant, that God's people and preachers and know and practice biblical separation.
+It is vital in this confusing day when the compromise of God's word is rampant, that God's people, preachers, and churches, know and practice biblical separation.
 It is critical that Christians, who have the calling and responsibility to be a testimony to the Gospel, and the preach the whole counsel of God’s word, understand separation as presented in God’s word.
 It has been rightly stated that often the doctrine is ignored at one end of the spectrum and used as a battle axe at the other.
 The doctrine of separation needs to be studied with as much attention and scholarship as any other doctrine of God's Word.
 To do less is to place ourselves into the hands of the one who is the benefactor of all false doctrine the Devil himself.

 If the heart of the doctrine of separation is discernment, then the soul of separation is purity in life from sin and error.
 It is not a matter of just standing apart, but of standing with God.
 To stand in God's presence and in the center of His will one must be separated from sin and error.
 God is separated from sin, and He will not have fellowship with one who is callously living in sin or is condoning false doctrine and those that do.
 This is not a matter of God withholding his love, but a matter of God withholding his fellowship and the blessing of his presence and power to those who are in error.
 God cannot nor will bless error and sin.
 Sin separates a believer from the fellowship of God.
 The action of biblical separation is of being separated from sin and unto God.
 (Rom.
 6:13) The natural course of biblical separation is a movement towards God and a deeper and closer relationship with Him.